Nimosteve88/ES-synth-starter/readmeFolder/Features.md

 ## 2.3 Transposition and Octave Control

-Transposition and octave control are handled in main.cpp by combining adjustments from both the joystick and Knob 0 for fine and coarse transposition shifts, along with octave selection via Knob 2.
+Transposition and octave control in the synthesizer provide flexible pitch manipulation, allowing users to shift the pitch of notes dynamically.
+They are handled in main.cpp by combining adjustments from both the joystick and Knob 0 for fine and coarse transposition shifts, along with octave selection via Knob 2.

 ### Transposition (Knob 0 & Joystick)
-The base frequency of a note (f_base) is adjusted based on a transposition value, T, which is the sum of the coarse adjustment from Knob 0 and a fine, fractional adjustment derived from the joystick input.
+The base frequency of a note ($f_{base}$) is adjusted based on a transposition value, T, which is the sum of the coarse adjustment from Knob 0 and a fine, fractional adjustment derived from the joystick input.
 The transposed frequency is calculated using the formula:

 $f_{transposed} = f_{base}$ * 2^(T/12)